RosarioH10062002/geetha-2026-pd-connectivity_analysis/index.md

 # Characterization of large-scale brain connectivity patterns associated with depression in Parkinson’s disease

-Abstract: |
+Abstract:
 Depression is a prevalent and disabling non-motor symptom of Parkinson’s disease (PD), substantially contributing to cognitive decline and reduced quality of life.
 Resting-state functional MRI (rs-fMRI) provides a non-invasive approach to investigate large-scale network alterations associated with psychiatric manifestations in PD.
 In this study, we investigated whether resting-state connectivity patterns could serve as candidate markers of depression in PD using data from 90 participants from the Parkinson’s Progression Markers Initiative (PPMI).
 Connectivity was assessed using complementary seed-based connectivity (SBC), ROI-to-ROI functional connectivity, and graph-theoretical analyses across 15 regions spanning the default mode (DMN), salience (SN), and frontoparietal (FPN) networks.
 SBC analysis revealed significant connectivity differences between PD patients with depression (PDD) and without depression (PDND), identifying alterations involving the medial prefrontal cortex (mPFC), dorsal anterior cingulate cortex (dACC), superior parietal lobule (SPL), and supramarginal gyrus (SMG).
 ROI-based functional connectivity further identified convergent alterations within mPFC-centered DMN connectivity, showing negative associations between depressive symptom severity and functional connectivity measures.
 Based on these convergent findings, a composite DMN connectivity score was constructed, revealing a progressive decrease in connectivity across groups and significant differences between PDD and controls.
 Collectively, these findings highlight mPFC-centered DMN connectivity as a potential marker associated with depression in Parkinson’s disease.

-This work was supported by the Impact Scholars Program.
-We acknowledge the contributions of Michael J Fox Foundation [former team members, teaching assistants, or mentors whose involvement does not meet the criteria of any authorship role].
+Keywords: PPMI, seed-based connectivity, graph theory, functional connectivity, geriatric depression scale, resting-state fMRI

 ---

 # Introduction
 Depression is a prevalent and disabling non-motor symptom of Parkinson’s disease (PD), affecting up to 50\% of patients and exacerbating motor and cognitive decline.
-Its multifactorial etiology involves demographic, clinical, and neurocognitive factors ([@cong_prevalence_2022]); however, the underlying neural mechanisms remain poorly understood.
-While motor network dysfunction in PD has been extensively characterized, depression-related connectivity alterations, particularly within the default mode and limbic networks ([@morgan_altered_2018], [@xu_altered_2022]), remain heterogeneous.
-Given this heterogeneity, we focused on large-scale resting-state networks most consistently implicated in depression, particularly the default mode network (DMN), because the DMN supports self-referential and affective processing and contains hubs, notably the medial prefrontal cortex (mPFC), that show reproducible connectivity alterations in major depression (\cite{zheng_beyond_2026, zhang_dysfunction_2024, sheline_default_2009}).
+Its multifactorial etiology involves demographic, clinical, and neurocognitive factors [@cong_prevalence_2022]; however, the underlying neural mechanisms remain poorly understood.
+While motor network dysfunction in PD has been extensively characterized, depression-related connectivity alterations, particularly within the default mode and limbic networks [@morgan_altered_2018], [@xu_altered_2022], remain heterogeneous.
+Given this heterogeneity, we focused on large-scale resting-state networks most consistently implicated in depression, particularly the default mode network (DMN), because the DMN supports self-referential and affective processing and contains hubs, notably the medial prefrontal cortex (mPFC), that show reproducible connectivity alterations in major depression [@zheng_beyond_2026], @zhang_dysfunction_2024, @sheline_default_2009].

 This study investigates resting-state connectivity as a potential marker of depression in PD using Parkinson’s Progression Markers Initiative (PPMI) data.
 We analyzed rs-fMRI, T1-weighted imaging, and Geriatric Depression Scale (GDS) scores from 90 participants.
 Functional connectivity was evaluated through seed-based and ROI-to-ROI approaches focusing on 15 regions spanning the default mode (DMN), salience (SN), and frontoparietal (FPN) networks, given their reported involvement in depression and PD.
 In addition, graph-theoretical analysis was employed to characterize alterations in large-scale network organization, including global integration and local segregation.